It’s been a while…

 February 20th.
 Finally, I could walk again and go back to work and do something else than keeping my leg up and rest.
 After a total of more than 6 months no longer sleeps, back to reality and set the alarm clock to wake up in the early morning.
 Of course the first days I needed to go true a lot of administration and emails to catch up again.
 A lot of procedures changed, new colleagues, new products and so on.

 At work, I talked with the doctor from the Medical Department.
 They advised me to make an appointment with the ergonomics manager to check my desk and chair and discuss how to arrange my work/break times.
 Because 80% of my job is administration I need to get off my chair more.
 We agreed that I would go out for a walk 2 times a day with a minimum of 20 minutes each walk.
-I realise that I need to keep doing these walks every day because now after 7 months I still get warnings from my back if I don’t move enough.
+I realize that I need to keep doing these walks every day because now after 7 months I still get warnings from my back if I don’t move enough.
 Once you had a hernia, it will always stay sensitive hey told me.

 I never thought this would have such an impact on my mind and body.
 Keeping your mind at ease for all these months.
 Keep your body still for such a long time to make sure it heals well.
 And after the healing make sure you exercise well to get back in shape without forcing your body.
-Knowing that you get less income while the bills keep coming in is a stressful factor.
-And seeing and hearing that your friends are going out, going on a weekend trip etc. Maybe it sounds all simple but I can assure you that it’s really difficult to do.
-But then again, I’m not complaining, I’m trying to make a point here.
+Knowing that you get less income while the bills keep coming in

 Keep in mind, there are worse things in life than this.
 I don’t have a deadly disease but it is difficult to keep your mind positive after that long time at home.
 Hopefully, this scenario doesn’t repeat itself anymore.
 I’m going to step out of my comfort zone and do some new stuff, making sure I get a new lifestyle, making sure to have enough budget/income to pay the bills no matter what.